What is the difference between a bridge crane and a monorail crane?

 related article

-> What is a gantry crane?
+> What is an electric winch on a boat?